 The Task 1 writing prompt on the IELTS normally involves the interpretation of some sort data or a diagram.
 In my experience, the Task 1 is much easier for students to write than a Task 2.
 The reason being that in a Task 1 you are taking numbers or pictures and putting them into simple English.
-With a Task 2, the students has to actually develop an original thought rather than interpret someone else’s data.
+With a Task 2, the students have to actually develop an original thought rather than interpret someone else’s data.
 Creating is much more challenging then describing something for most people especially in their second language.

 There are some basic guidelines that can help people to improve their performance on a Task 1.
 Below is an example with an explanation of how to approach it.